About arc42

 The following diagram shows how the generation of the hints is done.

-1. The user asks for a hint to the current question.
+1. The GameService (after the user asks it) asks for a hint to the current question.

-3. The hint service gives some context to the LLM.
+2. The HintService gives some context to the LLM.

 Hint generation diagram